ImperialCollegeLondon/rse_further_git_course/index.md

 style.

-- The instructor will walk you through the theoretical material of the course, executing themselves the relevant code or instructions. **You are highly encouraged to code along** and execute the instructions at the same time.
+- The instructor will walk you through the theoretical material of the course, demonstrating the execution of the relevant code and instructions. **You are highly encouraged to code along** and execute the instructions at the same time.
-- Throughout the lessons, there are **yellow boxes** highlighting particularly difficult or important ideas.
+- Throughout the lessons, there are **yellow boxes** highlighting particularly challenging or important concepts.
 - There are also exercises in **orange boxes**.
-The instructor will give you time to try to do them yourselves before going through the solution.
+The instructor will give you time to try to do them yourself before going through the solution.
 This is often available in a folded part of the orange box, so you can check it at any time.
-- When doing exercises, put a green sticker in your computer whenever you are done, or a pick/orange one if you need support.
+- When doing exercises, put a green sticker in your computer whenever you are done, or a pink/orange one if you need support.
 A helper will go to you.
-- For online sessions, rise your hand if you are done with the exercise and write directly your question or problem in the chat, so a helper can try to solve it.
+- For online sessions, raise your hand if you are done with the exercise and write any questions or problems directly into the chat, so a helper can try to solve it.

 > ## Prerequisites
 >